 The most important element of running a successful business is asking for help and knowing who is the right person to help you get where you need to go.
 Lots of time we seek out others to help us in our business who don't have the right skill set we need.

-Any start-up advice you can share with women reading this who would like to launch their own business?
-Do you haves?
+Do you have any start-up advice you can share with women reading this who would like to launch their own business?